Rheumatoid Arthritis and Heart Disease

 Reduce Your Risks

 One of the best ways to protect your heart is by taking the disease-modifying antirheumatic drug (DMARD) your rheumatologist prescribes — whether that’s methotrexate, a biologic or another medication.
 There’s evidence that controlling RA inflammation also reduces the risks of heart attack, stroke and other CVD events.
+Consult the American College of Rheumatology’s latest Guideline for the Rheumatoid Arthritis Treatment.

 When it comes to lifestyle interventions, the same advice applies, whether or not you have RA.